 - NOT an American citizen or Green Card holder

-- Committed and able to participate in a two-year English language training program beginning in January 2020 and ending in September 2021
+- Committed and able to participate in the 18-month English language training program beginning in March 2022 to September 2023

 - Willing to participate in American cultural enrichment and community service activities

 - Resides in one of the following cities/districts

 Amideast is no longer accepting applications for the 2021-2023 English Access Microscholarship Program, funded by the U.S. Department of State.
 The 2022-2024 English Access Microscholarship Program program will be announced in late 2022.